saraozn/tp/docs/UserGuide.md

 #### Finding a customer: `findcust`

-Finds and returns a customer or a list of customers, from all your customers whose name contains words that begin with the substring inputted.

-Format: `findcust NAME`

-* Finds and returns the customer or customers whose name contains any word that begins with the `NAME` substring.

 Finds and returns a customer or a list of customers, from all your customers whose name **begins** with `NAME` at **any position** within their name.

 Format: `findcust NAME`